With the amount of time I spend watching Netflix, I’d be a millionaire if I could get paid to watch TV.

-For example, you only need 500 Swagbucks in order to cash out for a $5 Amazon gift card.
+For example, you only need 500 Swagbucks to redeem a $5 Amazon gift card.

-There is a wide variety of programs to watch, enough keep most people interested and you can get rewards fairly quickly.
+There is a wide variety of programs to watch, enough to keep most people interested, and you can get your rewards fairly quickly.

 Best of all, you can earn $5.00 immediately just by creating your free account now!